S1 Heart Sound | S2 Heart Sound | S3 Heart Sound | S4 Heart Sound | Extra Heart Sounds

 Persistent (widened) splitting occurs when both A2 and P2 are audible during the entire respiratory cycle, and the splitting becomes greater with inspiration (due to increased venous return) and less prominent with expiration.
 This differs from a fixed split S2, which exhibits the same amount of splitting throughout the entire respiratory cycle and is explained below.

-Any condition that causes a non-fixed delay in the closure of the pulmonic valve, or early closure of the aortic valve, will result in a wide split S2.
-Therefore, a persistently split S2 would occur in the setting of a RBBB, pulmonary hypertension or pulmonic stenosis (delayed P2) or severe mitral regurgitation/VSD (early A2 closure).
+Any condition that causes a nonfixed delay in the closure of the pulmonic valve, or early closure of the aortic valve, will result in a wide split S2.
+Therefore, a persistent split S2 would occur in the setting of a RBBB, pulmonary hypertension or pulmonic stenosis (delayed P2) or severe mitral regurgitation/ventricular septal defect (early A2 closure).

 A RBBB causes a delay in the closure of the pulmonic valve, and thus a delay in P2, without any effect on A2.
-In severe mitral regurgitation (MR) or in the setting of a ventricular septal defect (VSD), the A2 occurs early.
+In severe MR or in the setting of a VSD, the A2 occurs early.
 In mitral regurgitation, this is due to a large proportion of the left ventricular stroke volume entering the left atrium, causing the left ventricular pressure to decrease faster.
-In a VSD, a large proportion of the stroke volume goes into the right ventricle, similarly decreasing LV pressure quickly.
-The P2 is not affected in severe mitral regurgitation or VSD unless pulmonary hypertension is present.
+In a VSD, a large proportion of the stroke volume goes into the RV, similarly decreasing LV pressure quickly.
+The P2 is not affected in severe MR or VSD unless pulmonary hypertension is present.

 CLINICAL PEARL: A persistent (widened) split S2 occurs in the setting of a RBBB or severe MR.

-CLINICAL PEARL: A fixed split S2 is pathognomonic for the presence of an atrial septal defect (ASD).
+CLINICAL PEARL: A fixed split S2 is pathognomonic for the presence of an ASD.

 Third Heart Sound (S3)

-The third heart sound (S3), also known as the “ventricular gallop,” occurs just after S2 when the mitral valve opens, allowing passive filling of the left ventricle.
-The S3 sound is actually produced by the large amount of blood striking a very compliant left ventricle (LV).
+The third heart sound, also known as the “ventricular gallop,” occurs just after S2 when the mitral valve opens, allowing passive filling of the left ventricle.
+The S3 sound is actually produced by the large amount of blood striking a very compliant LV.

-CLINICAL PEARL: A S3 heart sound is produced during passive left ventricular filling when blood strikes a compliant left ventricle.
+CLINICAL PEARL: A S3 heart sound is produced during passive left ventricular filling when blood strikes a compliant LV.